CelluleProjet/Amorpheus/README.md

 ```bash
 conda create -n Amorpheus spyder spyder-kernels xraylib=4.0.0 lmfit matplotlib periodictable ezodf configparser
 ```
+Note: This procedure will install the last Spyder version.
+For a stable version please use the command indicated in [Known issues](https://github.com/CelluleProjet/Amorpheus#known-issues)

 4) activate the virtual environment with
 ```bash